-The Department of Communication allows a course transfer of up to 6 graduate hours (two courses) from another institution.
+Yes, subject to department approval, via the Course Transfer Form.
 You may transfer only graduate-level (5000-7999) structured coursework with a grade of B (3.00) or better.
 Courses with Pass/Fail grades are not eligible for transfer.
+Courses used for other degree programs are not eligible for transfer.
 Grades from courses taken at non-USF Institutions are not calculated in the USF GPA, although the courses are listed on the transcript.
 Please note: these courses must be approved by your advisor, Graduate Director, CAS, and the Graduate Studies office.

 Students who take nine hours (three classes) are considered full time students.
 To view USF's enrollment status break down, please click here.
 If you are offered funding through the department, you must be a full time student.
 If you are not funded through the department, you do not need to take a full course load, although we do recommend doing so in order to complete the program efficiently.
 Our curriculum is offered in both the daytime and evening hours.
 We do not offer an online degree program, but occasionally offer graduate level courses online.

-Information on funding for conference travel can be found in the Graduate Student Handbook (pdf).
+Information on funding for conference travel can be found in the Graduate Student Handbook.

 Our recent graduates hold tenure-track have positions in the following programs: University of North Carolina, Charlotte, Northeastern University, The University of Alabama, Rollins College, George Washington University, Santa Clara University, California State University (Northridge), Kutztown University, San Jose State University, and The University of Texas at San Antonio, among many others.
 Graduates have also taken placements with government agencies such as the Centers for Disease Control and Prevention; hospitals and health networks; and non-government, not-for-profit, and private sector organizations, as well as working in consulting positions and businesses.